-Accounts may only be opened by persons with a valid social security number or tax identification number and permanent U.S. street address.
+Accounts may only be opened by persons with a valid social security number or tax identification number and permanent U.S. residential address.
 Mailing addresses containing only a P.O.
 Box will not be accepted.
-We will sell shares to investors residing outside the U.S. if they have U.S. military APO or FPO addresses, but otherwise do not sell Fund shares to investors residing outside the U.S., Puerto Rico, Guam and the U.S. Virgin Islands, even if they are U.S. citizens or lawful permanent residents of the U.S. In compliance with the USA Patriot Act of 2001, please note that the transfer agent will verify certain information on your Account Application as part of the Fund's Anti-Money Laundering Program.
-As requested on the Application, you must supply your full name, date of birth, social security number or tax identification number and permanent street address.
-Please note that your application may be returned, and your account may not be opened, if you fail to provide the required information.
+We will sell shares to investors residing outside the U.S. if they have U.S. military APO or FPO addresses, but otherwise do not sell Fund shares to investors residing outside the U.S., Puerto Rico, Guam and the U.S. Virgin Islands, even if they are U.S. citizens or lawful permanent residents of the U.S. In compliance with the USA Patriot Act of 2001, please note that the transfer agent will verify certain information on the account application ("Application") as part of the Fund's Anti-Money Laundering Program.
+As requested on the Application, you must supply your full name, date of birth, social security number or tax identification number and permanent residential address.
+If you are opening the account in the name of a legal entity (e.g., partnership, limited liability company, business trust, corporation, etc.), you must also supply the identities of the beneficial owners.
+Please note that your Application may be returned, and your account may not be opened, if you fail to provide the required information.

 Please contact the transfer agent at 855.MLP.FUND (855.657.3863) if you need additional assistance when completing your Application.
 If we do not have a reasonable belief of the identity of a customer, the account will be rejected or the customer will not be allowed to perform a transaction on the account until such information is received.
-The Fund may also reserve the right to close the account within five business days if clarifying information/documentation is not received.
+In the rare event that the transfer agent is unable to verify your identity, the Fund reserves the right to redeem your account at the current day's net asset value.
 If we close your account because we are unable to verify your identity, your investment will be subject to market fluctuation, which could result in a loss of a portion of your principal investment.

-Class A and Class C shares can be purchased directly through the Fund's distributor or other financial institutions, which may charge transaction fees with respect to your purchase.
+Class A and Class C shares can be purchased directly through the Fund's distributor or other financial institutions, which may charge separate transaction fees with respect to your purchase.
 Class A and Class C shares require an initial minimum investment of \$2,500 and minimum subsequent investments of \$100.
-Class I shares require an initial minimum investment of \$1,000,000 and minimum subsequent investments of \$10,000.
+Class I shares require an initial minimum investment of \$1,000,000 and minimum subsequent investment of \$1,000,000 and minimum subsequent investments of \$10,000.

-Class A shares charge a 0.25% 12b-1 fee and Class C shares charge a 1.00% 12b-1 fee.
-Both Class A and Class C are offered to individual investors through mutual fund supermarkets or other platforms offered by broker-dealers, 401(k) plans, banks, or trust companies that have entered into an agreement with the Fund's distributor.
+Class A shares charge a 0.25% of average daily net assets 12b-1 fee and Class C shares charge a 1.00% of average daily net assets 12b-1 fee.
+Both Class A and Class C shares are offered to individual investors through mutual fund supermarkets or other platforms offered by broker-dealers, 401(k) plans, banks, or trust companies that have entered into an agreement with the Fund's distributor.
 Class I shares do not pay any 12b-1 fees.